samhector/InkyTwitterTrends/README.md

 ## Raspberry Pi and Inky pHAT

-Set up a Raspberry Pi with the latest Raspbian and follow the getting started with [Inky pHAT turorial](https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-inky-phat) over at Pimoroni.
+Set up a Raspberry Pi with the latest Raspbian and follow the [Getting Started with Inky pHAT turorial](https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-inky-phat) over at Pimoroni.

 ## Script customisation